LPology/Simple-Ajax-Uploader/README.md

 In both cases, everything is handled internally - feature detection, calculation, key handling, etc., with completion percentage passed to the `onProgress` callback.

-This behavior is enabled simply by providing the URL to uploadProgress.php in the `progressUrl` option.
+To enabled this behavior, just provide the URL to uploadProgress.php in the `progressUrl` option.

 ### Installing the APC extension ###